Shailza Jolly

 I completed my Ph.D. at TU Kaiserslautern, where I worked with my advisor Prof. Andreas Dengel, focusing on developing machine learning methods for building natural language generation and understanding systems in data-constrained settings.
 My research interests include vision and language systems, interpretability, and conversational AI.

 I completed my Master’s in Computer Science from TU Kaiserslautern and spent a semester abroad at Kyushu University in Japan, where my work How do Convolutional Neural Networks Learn Design? won the Best Student Paper Award at ICPR 2018.
+I was also named AI Newcomer of the Year 2021 by the German Informatics Society and BMBF.
 I completed my Bachelor’s from GNDEC, India.

 During my studies and career, I have worked at Amazon AI, NVIDIA Research, Amazon Alexa, SAP AI Research, and the German Research Center for Artificial Intelligence (DFKI).